 Demanding financial support to make sure there’s a fiscal tie.

 Imagining reward and punishment in an imaginary afterlife for members to scare congregants into staying.

 Distorting and lying.

 The last choice is by far the most successful.
 Christians got off to a good start on that one.
 In the New Testament, John the Baptist is described as saying he was not the real messiah; Jesus was.
 Why?
 John the Baptist (right) was a real person who garnered multiple followers and was worshiped after his death.
 The early Church had to counter his influence and did so by putting denigrating words in his mouth.

 The same thing happened to the apostles, who were described as ignorant and basically blind to Jesus.
 Why?
-The early Church shunned the original followers of Jesus, who had their own organization, and followed the teachings of Paul, the self-proclaimed apostle who admitted to disagreements with the original “pillars” of the faith.
+The early Church shunned the original followers of Jesus, who had their own organization and instead followed the teachings of Paul, the self-proclaimed apostle who admitted to disagreements with the original “pillars” of the faith.

 Every religion happily distorts the faith of rivals to its own benefit.
 Christians see Jews as money oriented, ignoring the reality that Church leaders for centuries banned Jews from virtually any form of employment except as moneylenders.
 Naturally, Jews focused on money.
 What choice did they have?
 The list of such distortions could be virtually endless.